Advocates for Indigenous California Language Survival - Vallejo, CA

 (Fiscal sponsor: Western Rock Art Research)

-Kalliopeia supports the effort by the Wardaman people in Northern Territory of Australia to preserve the language, oral culture, and traditions associated with the sandstone rock art across Wardaman country that represents Dreamtime Stories.
-Through archives and a documentary film project, the Wardaman Dreaming Project documents the oral tradition associated with the rock art at a new level of depth.
-Struggling against the near-complete loss of native language speakers and overwhelming threats to their culture, the Wardaman Dreaming Project aims to assure the availability of these critical stories, traditions, and ceremonies for future generations.
+Kalliopeia supports the effort by the Yubulyawan clan of the Wardaman people in Northern Territory of Australia to preserve the language, oral culture, and traditions associated with the sandstone rock art across Wardaman country that represents Dreamtime Stories.
+Through archives and a documentary film project, the Yubulyawan Dreaming Project documents the oral tradition associated with the rock art at a new level of depth.
+Struggling against the near-complete loss of native language speakers and overwhelming threats to their culture, the Yubulyawan Dreaming Project aims to assure the availability of these critical stories, traditions, and ceremonies for future generations.